ferrine/blog/source/posts/2023/problem-landscape/post.rst

 There are a lot of ongoing debates between the Bayesian approach and doing conformal prediction.
 And I think this debate should not exist at all.
-Conformal Prediction is a great approach, and it is more or less orthogonal to the Bayesian analysis.
+Conformal prediction is a great approach, and it is more or less orthogonal to the Bayesian analysis.
-I'll try to explain my vision about how conformal Prediction relates to Bayesian analysis, what they share in common and why they are still very different.
+I'll try to explain my vision about how conformal prediction relates to Bayesian analysis, what they share in common and why they are still very different.

 Problems Landscape